 Not at all.
 I think the world of China.
 If anything, I hope this site proves the resourcefulness and resiliency of Chinese netizens as well as the sense of responsibility that Chinese leaders (in the government and in private organizations) have for shepherding the country forward.
 You could even claim that the CCP cares too much for its citizens.
 I’ll be tagging and examining the data as I go along to see if there are any patterns, and, hopefully, if this project yields some interesting results, I’ll write up my findings.

 - I’d love to help, but I don’t know the first thing about computers!

 That’s ok.
 Just stay informed and be knowledgeable.
 Don’t spread rumors.
 Be kind to your friends.
 Try to eat a piece of fruit each day.
 When you can, be grateful.
 And most importantly: DON’T PANIC.

 - My name is Jason Q. Ng.
-I’m currently a graduate student at the University of Pittsburgh.
-I previously worked as a book editor at Metropolitan Books and The New Press in New York after studying English at Brown University.
+I’m currently a Google Policy Fellow at The Citizen Lab, University of Toronto.
+I was a graduate student at the University of Pittsburgh, and previously worked as a book editor at Metropolitan Books and The New Press in New York after studying English at Brown University.
 Other China-related Tumblr sites I’ve made are Firefly Chinese and Finding Doraemon.
 If you’d like to contact me, send me a message via the submission form or Twitter.
 Or email me by adding gmail dot com to my Twitter handle.

 - Want more info in English about China today?
 How about trying one of the following?